Boycott, Divestment and Sanctions: Campaigns

 BDS attempted to get artists to boycott Eurovision Song Contest 2019 because it was held in Israel.
 BDS accused Israel of using Eurovision to whitewash and distract attention from alleged war crimes against Palestinians.
 It also accused Israel of pinkwashing, due to Eurovision's popularity among LGBTQ fans.
 Although none of the acts scheduled to appear pulled out, activists considered the efforts successful due to the media coverage generated.

 American pop star Madonna was one of the artists BDS urged to cancel her appearance at Eurovision.
 Roger Waters of Pink Floyd also tried to get her to cancel, saying that it "normalizes the occupation, the apartheid, the ethnic cleansing, the incarceration of children, the slaughter of unarmed protesters."
 Madonna refused, saying that she would neither "stop playing music to suit someone's political agenda" nor "stop speaking out against violations of human rights wherever in the world they may be."

 In September 2018, 140 artists (including six Israelis) signed an open letter in support of a boycott of Eurovision.
 In response to the calls for boycott, over 100 celebrities, including English actor Stephen Fry, signed a statement against boycotting Eurovision in Israel: "We believe the cultural boycott movement is an affront to both Palestinians and Israelis who are working to advance peace through compromise, exchange, and mutual recognition".

 Hatari, the band representing Iceland in the contest, held up Palestinian banners in front of the cameras at the event's finals, defying the EBU's rules against political gestures.
 BDS was not mollified: "Artists who insist on crossing the Palestinian boycott picket line, playing in Tel Aviv in defiance of our calls, cannot offset the harm they do to our human rights struggle by 'balancing' their complicit act with some project with Palestinians.
-Palestinian civil society overwhelmingly rejects this fig-leafing," it said.
+Palestinian civil society overwhelmingly rejects this fig-leafing", it said.

+During the 2024 and 2025 editions of the contest, BDS-affiliated groups led widespread calls to exclude Israel from the competition, similar to the 2022 exclusion of Russia.
+Protests were particularly prominent during the 2024 event in Malmö, Sweden.